geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

    Buttons to add and remove

 To add a workspace, select the :guilabel:`Add new workspace` button.
-You will be prompted to enter the the workspace name and URI.
+You will be prompted to enter the the workspace name and URI (as described in :ref:`data_webadmin_workspaces_edit` below).

 .. figure:: img/data_workspaces_medford.png